Skip to main content

 });

-In addition to passing attributes into the SDK, you also must update the GrowthBook App with these same attribute keys.
-You can do this under SDK ConnectionsAttributes:
+In addition to passing attributes into the SDK, define the same attribute keys in the GrowthBook app under SDK ConnectionsAttributes:

 List of targeting attributes

-The actual values of the targeting attributes (e.g., the user IDs, emails, etc.) are never sent to GrowthBook.
+The actual values of targeting attributes (e.g., user IDs, emails) are never sent to GrowthBook.
 They are only stored in memory locally within the SDK.
-This architecture eliminates huge potential security holes and keeps your user's PII safe and secure.
+This architecture keeps your users' PII safe and secure.

 Each attribute has 4 parts:

-• The attribute name itself.
-This is how the attribute will be referenced in the SDK.
+• Attribute name — How the attribute is referenced in the SDK.

-• Whether it's an identifier.
-Identifiers are attributes which uniquely identify something—typically either a person, account, company, or device—and are used for experiment assignments.
+• Identifier — Whether this attribute uniquely identifies a person, account, company, or device.
+Identifiers are used for experiment assignments.

 Attribute Data Types